 - If the unthinkable should happen and you drop one or more of your earrings down the drain, call your local Mr. Rooter for fast, reliable plumbing services to retrieve it.

-- Make a solution of one-quarter cup of ammonia and one cup of water.
+- Make an earring cleaner solution of one-quarter cup of ammonia and one cup of water.

 - Place the earrings in the solution and let sit for 20 minutes.

 - While they soak, prepare another bowl with warm water and a half-teaspoon of liquid dish soap.

 - Wear rubber gloves to protect hands, and remove the earrings from the ammonia solution, placing them into the soapy mixture.

 - Swirl earrings gently to rinse and remove.

 - Use a jewelry brush to remove leftover grime.